 9. Not Paying Yourself First

-The idea of paying yourself is not common to most people.
+The idea of paying yourself is not common among most people.
 You must cultivate this habit of paying yourself first anytime you receive any income.
 Set yourself a specific amount you want to pay yourself every month

 If you are finding it difficult to pay yourself first, you can set a standing order or direct debit on your checking account so your bank can pay this money into your savings account or emergency account every month.
 Do this every month before you begin spending the rest of your money.